-Since The North Face used HyVent technology, they do stand by the claim that this jacket isn’t just a rain coat but also is ideal for use in snowy conditions and sports/hobbies like skiing.
-Its excellent shell durability means normal wear and tear from brush isn’t an issue at all and the jacket can perform very well for climbers that need something that won’t give out from stress from rocks, ropes and generally harsher terrain.
+Since The North Face used HyVent technology, they do stand by the claim that this jacket isn’t just a rain coat but also is ideal for use for backpacking in snowy conditions and sports/hobbies like skiing.
+Its excellent shell durability means normal wear and tear from brush isn’t an issue at all and the waterproof jacket can perform very well for climbers that need something that won’t give out from stress from rocks, ropes and generally harsher terrain.

+The adjustable drawstring features of the hood and hem, as well as the Velcro cuff tabs, can be cinched down to stop the wind from entering.
+Even the storm flap over the center zipper helps keep the wind out.
 Remember, if you plan to use this jacket in conditions you will need to layer to stay warm as the Venture Jacket is purely a waterproof rain shell.
 The same tip goes for use in cold weather with harsh winds.

 Due to its weight (plus it’s compressibility for storage) it is especially suitable for ultralight or light backpackers and even cyclists that just need something to keep the rain off them.

 Since the jacket is so breathable, it wicks away sweat which keeps you dry but also helps keep your core temperature steady which is particularly important in cold weather.
 Many people make the mistake of thinking breathability is only important in hot weather but actually, in cold weather, you can quickly get chills and quite sick if sweat is trapped or if cold air hits any damp clothing against the skin, so make sure the jacket you choose is waterproof and breathable enough.